 Host a Music Fest

-Popular music festivals like Coachella have a distinct look, which usually means a mix of bohemian, carefree outfits.
+Popular music festivals like Coachella have a distinct look, which usually means a mix of avant-garde, carefree outfits.
 Fringe, feathers, sequins, and body paint are not uncommon here, as are denim shorts, crop tops, and sheer materials.
 Pump up the electronic and dance music, and you've brought the desert party vibes to you.